anyarlene/stock-market/analytics/docs/automation_setup.md

 - **Secrets**
   - The built-in `GITHUB_TOKEN` is enough today.
 Add more secrets only if future steps need them.

-## Maintenance Checklist

-- Review workflow runs a few times a week.
-- Trim large log or database files if the repo grows too much.
-- Update dependencies in `requirements.txt` when needed and make sure the test workflow passes.

-## Airflow Companion (Optional)
+## Airflow (Optional)

-If you want to rehearse the workflow locally with Apache Airflow, see `analytics/docs/airflow_setup.md`.
-The DAG runs the same scripts as the production automation and follows the identical weekday schedule.
+For local testing with Airflow, see `analytics/docs/airflow_setup.md`.
+The DAG runs the same scripts as production automation.

-If something breaks, start with the newest workflow logs, fix locally, push a branch, and let `test_automation.yml` confirm the fix.
-Merge once it is green.